-Discovery has a dedicated transfer node that you must use to transfer data to and from the cluster.
-You are not allowed to transfer data from any other node.
-The node name is <username>@xfer.discovery.neu.edu: where <username> is your Northeastern username.
+The HPC has a dedicated transfer node that you must use to transfer data to and from the cluster.
+You are not allowed to transfer data from any other node to or from the HPC to your local machine.
+The node name is <username>@xfer.discovery.neu.edu: where <username> is your Northeastern username to login into the transfer node.